platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 Blackfire grants detailed information on your code's resources consumption across Wall-Time, CPU, I/O, Memory, Network Calls, HTTP requests and SQL queries.

-In addition, it can profile your code automatically and notify you whenever your code does not comply with best practices for PHP, Python and most Open-Source framework's.
+In addition, it can profile your code automatically and notify you whenever your code does not comply with best practices for PHP, Python and most Open-Source frameworks.

 Blackfire's features are especially powerful when running on Platform.sh.
 Watch our [full video tutorial](https://www.youtube.com/watch?v=Bq-LFjgD6L0).